Electronic books

 copies of the Bible onto a single DVD.
 Most ebook readers can store hundreds

-or even thousands of titles at a time and some have Wi-Fi Internet
+or even thousands of titles at a time and most now have Wi-Fi Internet

 connections so you can download more books whenever you wish.